The Importance of Indoor Air Quality in Utah

 The air ducts in your home or office are part of the HVAC system.
 The HVAC system includes coils, an air filter, blower motor and assembly, grills, and heat exchanger.
 Certified professionals start by placing the system under negative pressure to prevent the release of debris from spreading around your home or office.
 The professional will then use specially designed devices to loosen and remove contaminants.

-If you have concerns about your indoor air quality, Green Home is happy to assist you in inspecting your HVAC system.
+If you have concerns about your indoor air quality, Green Home Air in Salt Lake City, UT is happy to assist you in inspecting your HVAC system.
 Don’t get trapped inside your Utah home with poor air quality.
 Give us a call today for a free estimate.

 Related Blog Post: 5 Ways to Improve Indoor Air Quality